vabon/hello-world/README.md

 Another one note for practice.

-This program test some system input and output operations and interaction with user.
+This program test some system input and output operations and interaction with user by asking him questions about his private life.